Drake Caggiula: Professional

 Although Caggiula was expected to make his debut on October 12, it was delayed due to an injury.
 His debut eventually came on November 19 in a 5–2 win over the Dallas Stars.
 Caggiula scored his first NHL goal on December 3, 2016 in an Oilers overtime win over the Anaheim Ducks.

 On June 14, 2018, Caggiula re-signed with the Oilers on a two-year contract.
 During the 2018–19 season, Caggiula suffered a hand injury during a game against the St. Louis Blues and was placed on injured reserve.
 At the time of the injury, Caggiula had recorded 10 points in 23 games.

 On December 30, 2018, Caggiula was traded by the Oilers along with Jason Garrison to the Chicago Blackhawks in exchange for Brandon Manning and Robin Norell.
 On February 1, 2019, Caggiula scored his first goal as a Blackhawk in a 7–3 win against the Buffalo Sabres.

 Despite hampered by injury in the 2019–20 season, Caggiula was a dependable role player with the Blackhawks, posting 9 goals and 15 points in 40 regular season games, before the season was effectively cut short due to the COVID-19 pandemic.

 Due to salary cap constraints, Caggilua as an impending restricted free agent was not tendered a qualifying offer by Blackhawks, ending his two-year tenure and releasing him to free agency on October 8, 2020.
 On December 21, 2020, Caggiula was signed to a one-year, $700,000 contract with the Arizona Coyotes.
 In the pandemic delayed 2020–21 season, Caggiula appeared in 27 regular season contests, posting 1 goal and 7 points, before he was placed on waivers by Arizona on April 8, 2021, and was subsequently claimed by the Buffalo Sabres the following day.

+Caggiula (right, with the puck) with Lausanne HC against Ingolstadt in the Champions Hockey League in 2025.

 On July 27, 2021, Caggiula signed a one-year, $750,000 extension with the Sabres.

 As a free agent from the Sabres, on July 13, 2022, Caggiula signed to a one-year, two-way contract with the Pittsburgh Penguins.

 After a single season within the Penguins organization, Caggiula left as a free agent and opted to return to his original club, the Edmonton Oilers, after securing a two-year, two-way contract on July 1, 2023.